alkaline9500/Brimstone/README.md

 Brimstone
 =========

-A set of bash scripts to form an automated Handbrake Queue
+A set of scripts to form an automated Handbrake Queue